revoconner/Headless-TTY/README.md

 ### License

 Free for non-commercial use (even in commercial devices) and for commercial use below USD 50000 gross annual income threshold.

+If you want a waiver, please get in touch - https://github.com/revoconner/Headless-TTY/discussions/1

 Read LICENSE for details.